cs4241-19a/a2-shortstack/README.md

 than intended to piece together my design.
 With the remaining time I was able to build a login page, as well as the beginnings of a student roster and list of assignments.
 Students can be added and removed from the list, and the more information button brings the user to the list of assignments.
 The teacher can add assignments as well as remove them.
+Currently, all the information is based on one account of a teacher, and if one were to login as the other teacher (teacher1, teacher1), the tables would be occupied by only the students of the

 Though, I was unable to complete more of my original ideas beyond these features, the web app still provides a few options for the user and does so in a responsive and clear manner.

 Login information: <br>